-Janssen CarePath provides the additional support you may need to help you get started with INTELENCE® treatment, once your doctor has prescribed it for you.
-You can call a Janssen CarePath Coordinator at 877-CarePath (877-227-3728) or set up a personal Janssen CarePath Account by clicking here.
+Janssen CarePath provides the additional support you may need to help you get started with INTELENCE® treatment, once you and your doctor have decided that INTELENCE® is right for you.
+You can call a Janssen CarePath Coordinator at 866-836-0114.

 Your Janssen CarePath Care Coordinator can:

 - Review your health plan benefits to help answer questions you may have about insurance coverage for INTELENCE®

 - Identify options that may help make INTELENCE® more affordable, if needed

 - Review available resources and help you choose the resources that may best meet your needs

 - Provide treatment education support.
 We also invite you to learn more at Intelence.com.

 Sign Up or Log In to your personal Janssen CarePath account so you can learn about your insurance coverage for INTELENCE® and find support to help you stay on track with your Janssen medication.
 Within your account you can:

 - Request a benefits investigation

 - See the results of your benefits investigation to understand your insurance coverage